The Chase (1966; Arthur Penn)

 On second viewing, and with my eye a little more concentrated on Brando, it felt more like that mumbly withdrawal was a key to Calder’s role in the story.
 I commented last week on Mike Dub’s review of One-Eyed Jacks that Brando’s overbearing methods (which include the use of cue cards and earpieces) often have a distancing effect, and co-actors tend to get swallowed up or washed away.
 In the cases of Terry Malloy, Vito Corleone, Colonel Kurtz, Stanley Kowalski, and his Sheriff Calder here, that detachment is absolutely essential to the character.

 Like Marshall Kane in High Noon, Sheriff Calder is waiting for a criminal to return to town, while also measuring his resolve against the increasingly anxious townsfolk.
 But in High Noon, the conflict centers around the endangered Kane’s inability to get anyone to help him; in The Chase, those cowering rubes become a bloodthirsty mob emboldened by liquor, and they’re more of a danger to Calder than the escaped criminal.
 But as I said earlier, Calder is also flawed in his inaction (his first words of the film are, “tell ‘em I’m sleeping,”), and he spends much of the film waiting around for something to not happen.

-The “New Hollywood” of the 1960s and 70s produced a number of toxic takes on American institutions, but no filmmaker was as consistently convinced of the venality at the heart of American society as Arthur Penn.
+The “New Hollywood” of the 1960s and 70s produced a number of withering takes on American institutions, but no filmmaker was as consistently convinced of the venality at the heart of American society as Arthur Penn.
 Even Hal Ashby was ultimately a humanist, and Francis Ford Coppola ended up making some decent table wines.
 During his heyday, from Bonnie and Clyde and Alice’s Restaurant and Little Big Man to Night Moves and The Missouri Breaks, Penn was vicious in depicting the American character as violent, vainglorious, and utterly devoid of moral fiber.